f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

     i.
 Select Manage > Load Balancers > HTTP Load Balancers and click Add HTTP Load Balancer ii.
 Enter a name for the new load balancer.
 Optionally, select a label and enter a description. iii.
 In the Domains field, enter a domain name iv.
-From the "Load Balancer Type" drop-down menu, select HTTP and let the HTTP Listen Port as 80
+From the "Load Balancer Type" drop-down menu, select HTTP, do not select "Automatically Manage DNS Records" option and let the HTTP Listen Port as 80
     v.
 Configure origin pools:
         a.
 In the Origins section, click Add Item to create an origin pool.
         b.
 In the origin pool field dropdown, click Add Item
         c.
 Enter name, in origin server section click Add Item
         d.
 Select type of origin server as “IP address of Origin Server on given Sites”
         e.
 Copy/Paste the private IP of your worker node.
-(You can use kubectl command as well ``kubectl get node –o wide`` to get the private IP)
+(You can use kubectl command ``kubectl get node –o wide`` to get the private IP)
         f.
 Select the AWS site created in step2, apply the configuration
         g.
 Copy/Paste product page service port to the origin server port field (Range [30000-32767], use kubectl command ``kubectl get svc`` to get the port value), apply the configuration
         h.
 Enable WAF and select the WAF policy.
 If not created, create a WAF policy in blocking mode and attach it to the LB